-This was directly associated with the company's start of operation.
-Cost of sales and services consists mainly of materials and supplies, depreciation, salaries and wages, utilities, professional fees etc.
+This is in direct association with the increase in revenue in the first quarter of 2022 compared to first quarter of 2021.
+The major component of the cost of sales and services are medicines and supplies, depreciation, salaries and wages, utilities, professional fees and housekeeping.

 c.
-Operating Expenses increased by 36%
+Operating Expenses increased by 37%

-The increase was attributable to the increase in depreciation, security services, taxes and licenses, repairs and maintenance, amortization, bank services charges, director's allowance, training and development and miscellaneous expenses.
+The increase was primarily attributable to the increase in salaries and wages, taxes and licenses, security services, taxes and licenses, repairs and maintenance, office supplies, statutories, meetings and conferences, transportation and travel, professional fee and credit losses.

 d.
-Other income increase by 42%
+Other income increase by 60%